sailxjx/cake-dog/README.md

 # Usage

-npm will automatically prepend one line in your [`Cakefile`](http://coffeescript.org/documentation/docs/cake.html)
+Npm will automatically prepend one line in your [`Cakefile`](http://coffeescript.org/documentation/docs/cake.html)

 ```
 require("cake-dog")